-Our loosely planned route to Tuscany took us through Southern Austria, to cross the Alps into Northern Italy via the Timmelsjoch Pass.
+Our very loosely planned route to Tuscany took us across France, Belgium and Germany into Austria, to cross the Alps into Northern Italy via the Timmelsjoch Pass.
 This provided the opportunity that I’ve wanted to complete for some time, to ride the Ötztal Glacier Road.
 A single leg of tarmac leading high into the Tyrollean Alps, the highest paved road in the Alps, second highest in Europe.
 There is a small toll charge, but it’s worth it for the views, the ride and experience.

 Two glaciers provide the headline, the Rettenbach immediately presenting itself behind the Sölden Ski Station, and a second, the Tiefenbach Glacier, but to see this we had to pass through the mountain via the Ross-Mittermaier tunnel, where at the exit we were at the highest point of the glacier road (2830 m), and at the highest point on any paved road in the Alps and allowing us unspoilt views.

-Back near to the Sölden Ski Station there is a little chapel reached by a simple gravel road, where not only does the little chapel remember everyone lost on the Ötztal Mountains but also enjoys a spectacular view back down the alpine valley back towards Sölden.
+Back by the Sölden Ski Station there is a little chapel reached by a simple gravel road, where not only does the little chapel remember everyone lost on the Ötztal Mountains but also enjoys a spectacular view back down the alpine valley back towards Sölden.

 Trivia – A section of the Glacier Road was also used for a fast chase scene in the James Bond “Spectre” film, and there’s a cinematic exhibition called “007 Elements”in Sölden village covering this and other 007 film locations in the area.